adityakalburgi89-web/NextradeX/README.md

 - **Account Management**: Virtual wallets with configurable balances across assets and currencies.
 - **Order Tracking**: Creation, modification and cancellation of orders with fill simulation and response delays.
 - **Risk Controls**: Simplified margin checks, leverage limits and basic order validation rules.
-- **Authentication**: JWT‑based login/registration endpoints and token filtering.
+- **Authentication**: JWT-based login/registration with smooth transitions.
+- **User Profile**: View and update profile information (name, email).
-- **WebSockets**: Real‑time updates for market ticks and user order/status events.
+- **WebSockets**: Real-time updates for market ticks and user order/status events.
+- **Candlestick Charts**: Interactive charts using Lightweight Charts library.
 - **Frontend UI**: React components for dashboards, charts and trading interfaces.
-- **No Live Integration**: All services are decoupled from real exchanges; everything runs in‑memory or with mock datasets.
+- **No Live Integration**: All services are decoupled from real exchanges; everything runs in-memory or with mock datasets.

+---

 ## For Developers
 - All API endpoints and services are for demo/testing only.
 - Please do not attempt to connect to real exchanges or payment systems.

+---

 ## Getting Started